 Part B Premiums

-There is definitely a chance that your Part B Medicare premiums may go up every year and there is no way to figure out by how much.
+There is a chance that your Part B Medicare premiums may go up every year and there is no way to figure out by how much.

 For 2024 the standard monthly premiums for Part B will be $174.70 and if you have Social Security benefits it will be deducted from your benefits automatically.
 Keep in mind that if you are a higher income earner, then you will pay more for your Part B premiums.
 You can check to see if you fall into the higher-income earner category here.